-Lundrigans Clothing closed their Dorset store on August 15th and will be closing their Crosslake location on October 20th.
+Lundrigans Clothing closed their Dorset store on August 15th.
 While many businesses have had to close due to loss of revenue during COVID-19, the closing of the Lundrigans locations is actually unrelated to the pandemic.
 The four Lundrigans Clothing locations are owned and operated by Nancy Freeman who also owns The Walker General Store and is part owner of the bookstore in Dorset.

 “We have actually exceeded our sales records for The Walker General Store and the Walker and Nisswa locations of Lundrigans Clothing this past summer,” Freeman comments.
 She believes it is due to the increase of tourists in the area over the summer, as well as her regular summer customers sticking around and continuing to shop into the fall.